-The Commission's workload continued to show an overall increase as our courts have become busier as we worked through the COVID-19 pandemic.
+The Commission's workload continued to show an overall increase as our courts have become busier as the COVID-19 pandemic continued to subside.
 Our staff continued making themselves available to respond to inquiries from judges across the State as well as from members of the public.
 During the year, our staff provided hundreds of confidential informal ethics opinions to judges.
 This day-to-day work of Commission staff continues to go a long way to help our judiciary to function without favor, denial, or delay.
-Commission staff also prepared and presented in-person education to judicial officers.
+Commission staff also prepared and presented in-person education to judicial officers, including the conferences for our district and superior court judges.